hesa/TheFLOSSary/README.md

     > cd Glossaries/TheFLOSSary
     > latexmk -pdf

-If everything works as expected, a file named *TheFLOSSary.pdf* should exist now.
-A builder script that watches the input files and continuously updates the PDF is located in the `scripts/`
-subdirectory:
+When building the FLOSSary for the first time, it is necessary to create the *contributers.tex* file first.
+The file can be created using the *builder.sh* script located in the `scripts/` subdirectory (note that the file has to be executed from the root directory):

     > ./scripts/builder.sh
 	...

+If everything works as expected, a file named *TheFLOSSary.pdf* should exist now.
+The builder script also watches the input files and continuously updates the final PDF.

+## Prerequisites

-## Required LaTeX installation
+### Required LaTeX installation

 Building the FLOSSary PDF requires a number of LaTeX packages.
-This examples lists the dependencies for Ubuntu systems:
+This example lists the dependencies for Ubuntu systems:

     > apt-get install -y python3 python3-pip \
 		texlive-full make python-pygments \
 		golang curl texlive-latex-extra latexmk texlive-bibtex-extra \
 		fonts-lmodern cm-super texlive-fonts-recommended texlive-fonts-extra \
+		xindy xpdf curl inotify-tools perl pandoc biber git

+### Minimum LaTeX installation (experimental)

+If you don't want to install the whole *texlive* environment (which is about 4.5 GB in size), you may install *texlive-basic* and only install the needed pacakges using *texliveonfly*:

+	> apt-get install -y python3 python3-pip \
+		texlive-base make python-pygments \
+		golang curl texlive-latex-recommended latexmk texlive-bibtex-extra \
+		fonts-lmodern cm-super texlive-fonts-recommended \
-		xindy xpdf curl inotify-tools perl pandoc biber \
+		xindy xpdf curl inotify-tools perl pandoc biber git
-		texlive-bibtex-extra git
-	...
+	> tlmgr init-usertree && tlmgr update --self && tlmgr update --all && \
+		tlmgr install texliveonfly

+*Note:* The builder-script will automatically run *texliveonfly* before running *latexmk*, if the *texliveonfly* command is availabe.
+So the build-process remains the same as described above.

+### Python Packages

+Python3 is required in order to successfully build the *contributers.tex*.
+The relevant python packages can be installed from the python package index using pip:

-	>  pip3 install pylatexenc gitpython
+	>  pip3 install -r requirements.pip
-	...

 ## Using the FLOSSary in LaTeX documents